Functoriality of toric coherent-constructible correspondence

+In the theory of constructible sheaves, we restrict to paracompact locally compact Hausdorff spaces with finite covering dimensions.
+For a space $X$ and a presentable stable category $\cC\in\prlst$, the category $\Sh(X,\cC)$ is the full subcategory of $\Fun(\operatorname{Open}_X^{\op},\cC)$ spanned by the functors $\cF$ satisfying the following conditions.
+For simplicity, set $\Sh(-)=\Sh(-,\Mod_k)$. \begin{enumerate} \item $\cF(\emptyset)=0$. \item The diagram is a pullback diagram for any open subsets $U,V$.\\

-\item For a filtered poset $I$ and a functor $i\mapsto U_i, I\rightarrow \operatorname{Open}_X$, the natural map $F(\bigcup_I U_i)\rightarrow\lim_I F(U_i)$ is an equivalence. \end{enumerate}
+\item For a filtered poset $I$ and a functor $i\mapsto U_i, I\rightarrow \operatorname{Open}_X$, the natural map $\cF(\bigcup_I U_i)\rightarrow\lim_I \cF(U_i)$ is an equivalence. \end{enumerate}

-With some technical lemmas \cite{lemma,unbounded}, the techniques in \cite{KS90} is appropriately generalized to $(\infty,1)$-categories of unbounded complexes.
+With some technical lemmas \cite{lemma,unbounded}, the results in \cite{KS90} are appropriately generalized to $(\infty,1)$-categories of unbounded complexes.
 Given a closed conic subset $\Lambda\subseteq T^*M$ of a cotangent bundle, the full subcategory of $\Sh(M)$ with the restriction $\ss(-)\subseteq\Lambda$ is denoted by $\Sh_\Lambda(M)$.
 By a {\bf skeleton} we mean a closed conic subanalytic subset of a cotangent bundle.

 For a finitely generated abelian group $\sM$, we define a group scheme $D(\sM)=\spec k[\sM]$.
 This is a fully faithful contravariant functor from finitely generated abelian groups to algebraic groups, whose essential image is called {\bf diagonalizable groups}.
-Restricted to this subcategory, the quasi-inverse is computed as $\Hom_{\operatorname{Alg.gp}}(-,\GG_m)$.
+Restricted to this subcategory, the quasi-inverse is $\Hom_{\operatorname{Alg.gp}}(-,\GG_m)$.
 We denote both functors by $D(-)$.